-One year after the launch of the study, we will administer a follow-up survey and biometric screening among a subset of control group members and members of treatment group C. Members of the follow-up study will be randomly offered either \$25 or \$35 to complete a follow-up survey.
-We will also randomly offer \$150 or \$200 for completion of a biometric screening at follow-up, with equal probability.
-Follow-up study participants will be made aware of these incentives after the first year of the study is complete, and prior to the launch of the follow-up.
+One year after the launch of the study, we will administer a follow-up survey and biometric screening among all study participants.
+Members of the follow-up study will be offered \$20 to complete a follow-up survey.
+We will also randomly offer \$0 or \$125 for completion of a biometric screening at follow-up, with equal probability.
+Follow-up study participants will be made aware of these incentives after the first year of the study is complete.
+Survey incentives will be shared prior to the launch of the follow-up survey, but before the screening.